berstend/puppeteer-extra/README.md

 # Installs all of their dependencies and links any cross-dependencies.
 yarn bootstrap

-# Install debug in all modules
+# Install debug in all packages
 lerna add debug

 # Install fs-extra to puppeteer-extra-plugin-user-data-dir